idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/INSFVTurbulentViscosityWallFunction.md

 `eq_linearized` will work fast as there is no nonlinear solve at the near-wall region.
 However, the method may introduce significant near-wall errors.
-The method is designed to be used in conjunction with porous media treatement and not necessairly for free flow.
+The method is designed to be used in conjunction with porous media treatment and not necessarily for free flow.

 ## Non-equilibrium wall functions